ethereum-optimism/optimism/specs/withdrawals.md

 }
 ```

+### Address Aliasing

+[address-aliasing]: #address-aliasing

-If called by a contract, the `initiateWithdrawal` function will alias the `sender` address in the reverse of the
+If called by a contract, the `initiateWithdrawal` function will alias the `sender` address by subtracting
+`0x1111000000000000000000000000000000001111`.
+This is the reverse of the
-manner described in the [deposits spec](./deposits.md#address-aliasing).
+transformation described in the [deposits spec](./deposits.md#address-aliasing).

 ## The Optimism Portal Contract